Tenant / Community Opportunity to Purchase

 - Second right of refusal: If tenants choose to forgo their TOPA rights, they should have the opportunity to assign their TOPA rights to a qualified affordable housing provider, community land trust, or other nonprofit.
 To preserve affordability, policymakers should ensure the third-party purchaser will maintain the property as affordable.
 Policymakers and tenants can also consider a second right of refusal for municipal governments such as Washington DC's District Opportunity to Purchase.

-- COPA versus TOPA: While these policies are related, they differ in important ways.
+- COPA and TOPA: While these policies are related, they differ in important ways.
 With TOPA, tenants are empowered to negotiate directly in the sale of their building or can choose to assign that right to another entity, while with COPA, that ability is given to a list of qualified nonprofits.
 Which policy is better will depend on policy goals, market conditions, capacity of local housing nonprofits, availability of funding and financing, and capacity for tenant organizing and education.

 - Adequate funding: Cities and states should dedicate funding to adequately support all aspects of a TOPA/COPA program to ensure its success.
 This should include funding for tenant outreach, education, technical assistance, enforcement, and a fund to assist tenant or community purchases such as a housing trust fund.